gitkraken/vscode-gitlens/README.md

 # Ready for GitLens Pro?

-When you're ready to unlock the full potential of GitLens and the [GitKrakenDevEx platform](https://gitkraken.com/devex?utm_source=gitlens-extension&utm_medium=in-app-links) and enjoy all the benefits on your privately-hosted repos, consider upgrading to GitLens Pro.
+When you're ready to unlock the full potential of GitLens and enjoy all the benefits on your privately-hosted repos, consider [upgrading to GitLens Pro](https://gitkraken.dev/register?product=gitlens&source=marketing_page&redirect_uri=vscode%3A%2F%2Feamodio.gitlens%2Flogin&flow=gitlens_web).
 With GitLens Pro, you'll gain access to [Pro features](https://gitkraken.com/gitlens/pro-features?utm_source=gitlens-extension&utm_medium=in-app-links) on privately-hosted repos.

 To learn more about the pricing and the additional features offered with GitLens Pro, visit the [GitLens Pricing page](https://www.gitkraken.com/gitlens/pricing?utm_source=gitlens-extension&utm_medium=in-app-links).
 Upgrade to GitLens Pro today and take your Git workflow to the next level!